Article updated 8/19/23

 Today, Americans spend an estimated $6 billion annually on Halloween, making it the country’s second largest commercial holiday after Christmas.
 Of course, modern-day Halloween parties have nixed the more gruesome bits of the old-school celebrations (like animal sacrifices) for cute stuff like trick-or-treating, jack-o-lanterns, and candy.

 Like any event, a good theme can help you create a fun and entertaining Halloween party.
 It can inform your guests’ costume choices, as well as the decor, food and drink, activities, and more.
 For example, if you’re hosting a carnival, encourage guests to dress up as a scary clown or sideshow act.
+A carnival themed event is just one of many Halloween themes you can lean on in order to streamline your soirée.
 This will allow them to feel more involved in the overall festivities.
 Of course, the idea of Halloween itself might be theme enough, offering plenty of tried-and-true options for designing a scary soiree.

 Looking for some wickedly wonderful Halloween party ideas?
 Keep scrolling to discover loads of ideas for event themes, menu items, cocktails, games and activities, entertainment, and more.